-Student: Date: This student acknowledges understanding of t the following: 1.
-The student has been notified of being offi action was taken in response to the student ac icially placed on probation status in the nursing program.
-This cumulating one of the following: More than 1 Plans for Success in an 8- -week semester.
-Course: More than 1 make-up contracts in an 8 8-week course.
+Student: Date: This student acknowledges understanding of the follow ving: 1.
+The student has been notified of being officially pla action was taken in response to the student accumulati 1 01 0 More than 1 Plans for Success in an 8-week set mester.
+Course: More than 1 make-up contracts in an 8-week co ourse.
 Course: Other: 2.
-The student has had the probation policy e explained and understands same.
-3. The student has been referred to the writter (Student Handbook, page:) n policy in the Student Handbook and has read same. · · · · · · · · · · · · · · · · · · · placed on probation shall receive a clinical grade at least one arned by the students for the semester and course of probation Student Signature: Date: Instructor Signature: Date:

-See the Practical Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding learning contracts.
+The student has had the probation policy explained and understands same.
+3. The student has been referred to the written policy (Student Handbook, page:) in the Student Handbook and has read same.
+4. The student understands that any student placed on (1) letter grade lower than the lecture grade earned by status.
+Student Signature: Date: Instructor Signature: Date: See the Practical Nursing Student Handbook policy regarding learning contracts. for "Policies for Clinical Experience" for details